AcademySoftwareFoundation/wg-ci/README.md

 ## ASWF, Disney and Pixar libraries
 Open a command prompt.
 Go to the directory where the libraries are being compiled.
 First, launch `build_setup`.
 All the steps should be executed in this command prompt.
 If not, build_setup should be relaunched to setup the compilation environment.
-Everythink is installed in the "install" directory.
+Everything is installed in the "install" directory.

+### Some Libraries
+- run `build_libs` to compiled some of the needed libraries, already downloaded.

 ### OpenEXR:
 - download https://github.com/AcademySoftwareFoundation/openexr
 (code->download as zip, unzip in the main folder)
 - launch `build_openex`
--
 - test: download from https://polyhaven.com/a/qwantani_afternoon in the 'samples' folder run `exrinfo samples\qwantani_afternoon_4k.exr`